 5. Quinoa may reduce the risk of cancer

-Quinoa is high in fibre and contains several plant compounds that are beneficial for health, which research suggests may help to reduce the risk of cancer.
+Alongside being high in fibre, quinoa contains several plant compounds which research suggests may help to reduce the risk of certain types of cancer.

-The two main plant compounds found in quinoa are flavonoids called quercetin and kaempferol – both of which have been recognised for their anti-inflammatory and antioxidant qualities.
-Antioxidants and anti-inflammatories can help to reduce inflammation and protect cells from damage caused by harmful, unstable molecules, known as free radicals.
+The two main plant compounds found in quinoa are flavonoids called quercetin and kaempferol – both of which have been recognised for their anti-inflammatory and antioxidant properties.
+Antioxidants and anti-inflammatories can help to reduce inflammation and protect cells from damage caused by harmful, unstable molecules known as free radicals.

-For this reason, an increased intake of flavonoid-rich foods like quercetin and kaempferol is linked with a reduced risk of cancer.
+For this reason, an increased intake of flavonoid-rich foods is linked with a reduced risk of cancer.
 In fact, this study estimated that eating more quercetin and kaempferol could reduce the risk of stomach cancer by as much as 40-50%.

 Quinoa’s high fibre content has also been linked to a reduced risk of bowel cancer.
 According to Cancer Research, 28% of bowel cancer cases in the UK are caused by eating too little fibre.